Difference-in-Differences with Compositional Changes: Monte Carlo simulation study

+We first consider a scenario in which the stationarity condition is not satisfied.
+The DGP is described in Appendix \ref{sec:sim.dgp}.
 Under this design, the covariate distribution does not exhibit time variation.
 However, the PS function is different in the two cross-sections.
-The mean absolute difference between $ p^{s1}(1, 1, X) $ and $ p^{s1}(1, 0, X) $, as well as between $ p^{s1}(0, 1, X) $ and $ p^{s1}(0, 0, X) $, are both approximately $ 0.125 $, with the maximum difference reaching up to $ 0.63 $.
-Consequently, we expect all of the estimators except for $ \tauhat_{dr} $ will produce biased results.
+The mean absolute difference between $ p^{s1}(1, 1, X) $ and $ p^{s1}(1, 0, X) $, as well as between $ p^{s1}(0, 1, X) $ and $ p^{s1}(0, 0, X) $, are both approximately $ 0.125 $, with the maximum difference reaching up to $ 0.63 $.\footnote{See Appendix \ref{sec:sim.dgp} for a definition of the $p^{s1}$ functions.} Consequently, we expect all estimators to produce biased results, except for $ \tauhat_{dr} $.
 In addition, the stationarity test is likely to reject the null hypothesis with high probability.
 The results in Table \ref{tab:sim.tab.1} support these claims.

 First, results in Table \ref{tab:sim.tab.1} suggest that both $ \tauhat_{fe} $ and $ \tauhat_{sz} $ are severely biased under this DGP, while $ \tauhat_{dr} $ exhibits negligible bias on average.
 Moreover, among the three sets of estimators considered, only our proposed estimator attains the correct coverage rate.
 This result is robust to the bandwidth selection method.
 Notably, the performance of the TWFE does not improve with a fully-saturated specification, indicating that incorporating nonlinear terms into a TWFE regression does not generally help in identifying heterogeneous treatment effects.
 In terms of efficiency, it is worth noting that the asymptotic variance of $\tauhat_{dr}$ is close to the semiparametric efficiency bound, which corroborates the findings of Theorem \ref{thm::asy.normal}.
 Regarding the testing performance, our Hausman-type test can effectively distinguish between the two nonparametric DiD estimators with a high degree of certainty, which is in line with our theoretical finding.